Skip to main content

 Click the Start node and add an input component: order_id.
 This is what the agent will ask the customer for.
 Steps reference it as {{input.order_id}}.

-Then open Workflow settings (the gear next to the name) and write the Description — this is how the agent decides when to use the workflow, so make it concrete:
+Then open Workflow settings (the settings icon next to the name) and write the Description — this is how the agent decides when to use the workflow, so make it concrete:

 Check a Balloon Bliss order by order number and tell the customer the total, item count, and whether it qualifies for free Muscat delivery.
 Use when a customer asks about the status or delivery of an existing order.